robinsonsarah01/politeness-gauge/README.md

 # politeness-gauge
-Measuring the politeness of emails
+Measuring the politeness of professional emails.

 Anna Clegg and Sarah Robinson, spring 2015